 | Agriculture | Solar irrigation and sustainable farming energy |

-Renewable technology development also supports global sustainability goals such as reducing environmental pollution and promoting cleaner industrial systems.
+Renewable technologies also support global sustainability goals by reducing pollution and promoting cleaner industrial practices.

 Recent Developments and Technology Trends

-The renewable energy sector has experienced rapid technological progress over the past year.
-Several innovations and policy initiatives in 2024–2025 have accelerated renewable resource technology development worldwide.
+The renewable energy sector has seen rapid technological progress in recent years.
+Innovations during 2024–2025 have accelerated adoption and improved efficiency worldwide.

 Growth of energy storage technology